Here are five questions to ask yourself at least twice a year to help you improve your rate of learning.

 - What development, event, or new understanding since you started has had the most impact on your original plan?
 How has your plan changed in response?

-I came up with these in response to “Need good interview questions for startup founders” on Hacker News, deriving them from questions we have been asking in our Founder Story series.
+I came up with these 5 questions to ask yourself in response to “Need good interview questions for startup founders” on Hacker News, deriving them from questions we have been asking in our Founder Story series.

 Inspired as well by Robert Gaal‘s “Forget your Blog: 5 Reasons to Keep a Personal Log”